Isdanbull/isdanbull.github.io/_posts/2022-03-06-mushrooms.md

 ![](/images/output_41_0.png)

 And there we have it!
-Five questions that anyone can answer and we have sucessfully sorted out all of the inedible fungus.
-Trufflers rejoyce!
+Five questions that anyone can answer and we have successfully sorted out all of the inedible fungus.
+Trufflers rejoice!